SwathyRagupathy/swathyragupathy/README.md

 <h1>Hi there, I'm <a href="https://swathyragupathy.github.io/">Swathy Ragupathy</a>👋</h1>

-I'm pursuing my **MS in AI at Rochester Institute of Technology** and currently serve as **Engineering Chief at Community Dreams Foundation** in New York.
+I'm currently serve as **Engineering Chief at Community Dreams Foundation** in New York.
 I specialize in **building production AI Agents, RAG pipelines, and intelligent automation workflows**.
 My work focuses on **developing multi-agent systems, recommendation engines, and ML-powered products** that solve real-world problems.
 Skilled in **Python, TensorFlow, PyTorch, LangChain, AWS, and MLOps**.

 I love building AI innovations that drive real impact, automating workflows, and collaborating on meaningful tech.
 Let's connect if you're working on something exciting or want to collaborate—your support fuels my projects.